[January 28th 2020]

 [Page 27 line 9] look-not-see with a far-away look in his eyes – he is wondering whether to have Ravager killed, or if his defects are not too much of a handicap.

-[Page 27 line 27] featherin’ feathering.
-Alan Underwood writes usually applied to hounds showing more interest at some stage when actually hunting but implies acting similarly to attract attention.
+[Page 27 line 27] featherin’ feathering, a quivering movement with the tail and body, while searching for the trail.
+[OED] Alan Underwood writes This is usually applied to hounds showing more interest at some stage when actually hunting but implies acting similarly to attract attention.
 The (10th) Duke of Beaufort’s Foxhunting says:

 [Page 28 line 7]Fox-at-his-home-among–the-rocks This is from the first verse of “Drink, Puppy, Drink” (1874) by C J Whyte-Melville – see the note on page 12 line 4 above.